operating-systems concurrency

 SpeedHigh (memory speed)Lower (system call overhead)

-SynchronisationManual (Semaphores, etc.)Implicit in the primitives
+SynchronisationManual (semaphores, etc.)Implicit in primitives

 SuitabilityLocal communicationDistributed systems